Railroad Gin: History

-1968–1971: The early years
+1968–1971: early years

-Railroad Gin were from Brisbane, formed in 1968 in that city's southern suburbs.
-The first line up was Phil Shields (g), Glen Rickwood (g), Dimitri Jansons (b), Geoffrey Fitzgibbon (v) and Danny Murphy (d).
+Railroad Gin were formed in Brisbane in 1968 as a soul and R&B band.
+The initial line up was Phil Shields and Glen Rickwood on guitars, Dimitri Jansons on bass, Geoff Fitzgibbon on vocals and flute and Danny Murphy on drums.
+Fitzgibbon was their original vocalist.

 Railroad Gin started out as a self styled soul and blues covers band noted for their energetic, entertaining performances.
 Early material contained a range of RnB material (Otis Redding, Wilson Pickett, Butterfield Blues Band, John Mayall's Bluesbreakers, and later: Jethro Tull, Joe Cocker, Rare Earth, The Band, Savoy Brown).
 The band encouraged interaction with their audiences and sought to entertain, eschewing the trend at the time for tedious, extended soloing.
 A feature of their act was their finale for every gig - an explosive rendition of Try a Little Tenderness in the spirit of Otis Redding.

 Co-founders were cousins Phil Shields and Glen Rickwood.
 The school age Shields and Rickwood got together musically in 1964 but it wasn't until 1968, post school, that they resolved to form their own soul and blues band.
 Bass player and high school friend of Rickwood, Dimitri Jansons was immediately added - his inclusion a given.
 Next came Danny Murphy on drums followed by vocalist Geoffrey Fitzgibbon, the first and only singer tried.
 Fitzgibbon suggested the name Railroad Gin.
 A period of woodshedding followed.

 Railroad Gin's first public performance was in early 1969 at The Open Door, Turbot Street, Brisbane, a warehouse space reinvented as a "drop in" centre where the principal entertainment was live music and new bands were welcomed.
 A number of Friday night and Saturday morning gigs followed, improving the band, and giving them confidence to approach the new owners of Quentins (Harry Guerin and Dick Greenup).
 Quentins (Wickham Street opp Centenary Park), formerly the Red Orb, was the mecca of RnB in Brisbane and had spawned such bands as Thursday's Children, the Coloured Balls and Light.
 Harry and Dick offered the Gin a spot at an upcoming all nighter at which their set was well received.
-They went on to become regulars and Orb favourites.
+They went on to become regulars and Orb favourites, as well as carving a niche on the wider Brisbane scene.

 Drummers came and went.
 Danny Murphy was replaced by John Hunter, who was replaced by Selwyn Wright (ex Parade), who was replaced by Trevor Fielding (ex Einstein's Theory).
 Laurie Stone (ex The Touch) who worked with Rickwood joined in 1970 adding keyboards, sax, trombone and vocals, heralding a period of expansion.
 Shields took up trumpet, Fitzgibbon flute, Peter Evans joined adding vocals, harmonica, flute and sax, Bob Brown joined as percussionist.
 Carol Lloyd who worked with Fitzgibbon was invited to add vocals, former drummer Selwyn Wright would sit in on bongos and congas and Paul Murphy (ex Thursday's Children, Light) would guest on vocals and harmonica.
 Numbers on stage could swell to a dozen and gigs took on the nature of musical "events".